European Parliament VP urges renewed China-Taiwan dialogue - NewsBreak

 European Parliament VP urges renewed China-Taiwan dialogue

-European Parliament Vice President Nicola Beer met with Taiwan ’s leader Tsai Ing-wen on Wednesday and called for China to open a “mutual and respectful dialogue” with the self-governing island democracy it claims as its own territory.
+TAIPEI, Taiwan — European Parliament Vice President Nicola Beer met with Taiwan’s leader Tsai Ing-wen on Wednesday and called for China to open a “mutual and respectful dialogue” with the self-governing island democracy it claims as its own territory.

 Beer emphasized Taiwan’s importance “on a global scale” and called for the island to be allowed to participate in the World Health Assembly and for the European Union to upgrade its representation in Taipei.